CurveDocs/curve-docs/docs/liquidity-gauges-and-minting-crv/xchain-gauges/ChildGaugeFactory.md

     === "Example"

-        This example returns the `ChildGauge` implementation contract for the `ChildGaugeFactory` on Arbitrum.
+        This example returns the `ChildGauge` implementation contract for the `ChildGaugeFactory` on Fraxtal.

         ```shell
         >>> ChildGaugeFactory.get_implementation()
-        '0xC772063cE3e622B458B706Dd2e36309418A1aE42'
+        '0x6A611215540555A7feBCB64CB0Ed11Ac90F165Af'
         ```